christensenjairus/Incrypto/README.md

    * To compile, run `electron-forge make` while in the `Incrypto` directory and `Incrypto_Setup.exe` will be in `out\make\squirrel.windows\x64\`

 ## Run Incrypto Server
+You will need to setup MongoDB on either your local server or on Mongo Atlas.
+The Community Edition is enough.
+Once installed, get the connection string, as we'll be putting it in the `.env` file.
-While in a terminal (or powershell), navigate into the Incrypto folder using `cd` (as done previously)
+Once you have the connection string, while in a terminal (or powershell), navigate into the Incrypto folder using `cd` (as done previously) and run...
 ```bash
 node ./Server_Standalone/server.js
 ```
 You may need to run this as `sudo` or as an Administrator.
-This will create a .env file for you that you WILL NEED TO EDIT to connect to your Mongo Database.
+This will create a .env file for you that you will need to edit to connect to your Mongo Database.
 The .env created assumes that you'll be using a local database, use the standard port number (27017), and be running version 1.3.1 of mongosh.
-Change this file as needed, then run the above command again.
+Change this file as needed, entering your connection string, then run the above command again.

 * * *
 # Things to Know as a User